Strengthning-Cryptography/Strength-Crypto/README.md

 superposition capability.

 But quantum machines are not accessible to all the computers, especially to clients.
-So, we found that it possible to generate a pure random number on client side with the help of quantum computer on server side using Diffie Hellman Key Exchange.
-Even through un-encrypted channel with any compromise.
+So, we found that it is possible to generate a pure random number on client side with the help of quantum computer on server side using Diffie Hellman Key Exchange, even through un-encrypted channel without any compromise.

 ## To Run